bugsz/c-compiler/src/frontend/README.md

 * Preresquisites
     * GNU Autotools(automake, autoconf)
     * flex & bison
-      * Note: The program is passed test with flex version >= 2.6.4 & bison version >= 3.7.5.
+      * Note: The program passed tests with flex version >= 2.6.4 & bison version >= 3.7.5.
 Lower version of bison may result in compilation failure.
       * For macOS, you need to install the latest version of bison through Homebrew or other sources.
 Then, you need to modify the generated Makefile by replacing `bison`（in Makefile, just search for `YACC = bison -y`） with the newer vesion's path, for example, `/opt/homebrew/opt/bison/bin/bison`.
     * A C/C++ compiler with >=`c99` & >=`c++17` support